MoahammedRizwan/iOSArabicLocalizationDemo/README.md

 # iOSArabicLocalizationDemo
-Localize your App to Support RTL Languages like Arabic
+Localize and your App to Support Arabic Language with RTL/LTR transformation

+Localization is process of translating app into multiple languages whereas Internationalization is making app to adapt different languages.

+In this project Localization done by adapting sytem language and also user can able to switch language manually.